Bashir1999/alzheimers_data/README.md

-Relationship between BMI and Diet Quality: https://vizhub.com/Bashir1999/bmi-diet
+### Relationship between BMI and Diet Quality:
+https://vizhub.com/Bashir1999/bmi-diet

 <img width="778" alt="Screenshot 1403-08-02 at 19 33 31" src="https://github.com/user-attachments/assets/f248ef08-ac2c-42b9-9789-f456fd289a52">

-The data points are widely dispersed, indicating no obvious linear or non-linear relationship between BMI and Diet Quality.
+<br /> The data points are widely dispersed, indicating no obvious linear or non-linear relationship between BMI and Diet Quality.
 This suggests that individuals with a high or low BMI can have any level of diet quality, from poor to excellent.

-Avg Cholesterol by Age Group:
+### Avg Cholesterol by Age Group:
 https://vizhub.com/Bashir1999/avgcholester

 <img width="804" alt="Screenshot 1403-08-30 at 14 34 00" src="https://github.com/user-attachments/assets/fa6204db-59c0-4949-8299-61d4741f10d6">

-The average cholesterol levels fluctuate slightly across different age groups but generally remain within a narrow range of about 220–230 mg/dL.
+<br /> The average cholesterol levels fluctuate slightly across different age groups but generally remain within a narrow range of about 220–230 mg/dL.
 This suggests that while there are some variations, cholesterol levels are relatively stable as age increases in this dataset.

 There is a noticeable peak in the 85-89 age group where the average cholesterol level is around 228 mg/dL, followed by a slight decline in the 90-94 age group.